anbuselvan/meteor-up-lite/README.md

   ],

   // Install MongoDB on the server.
-Does not destroy the local MongoDB on future setups "setupMongo": true,
+Does not destroy the local MongoDB on future setups
+  // Note: Make sure to set it to false after first time "setupMongo": true,

   // WARNING: Node.js is required!
 Only skip if you already have Node.js installed on server.